-Adolescent Rumination Syndrome (ARS) is a condition where people constantly regurgitate and either vomit or re-swallow their food or drink soon after eating.
-Although the syndrome was first described many years ago as occurring in young children with developmental disabilities, it is now recognized that the syndrome often occurs in children and adolescents with intact cognitive abilities.
+Rumination Syndrome (RS) is a condition where people constantly regurgitate and either vomit or re-swallow their food or drink soon after eating.
+Although the syndrome was first described many years ago as occurring in young children with developmental disabilities, it is now recognized that the syndrome occurs in children and adolescents with intact cognitive abilities.

-ARS falls into a category of GI conditions called Functional Gastrointestinal Disorders.
+RS falls into a category of GI conditions called Functional Gastrointestinal Disorders.
 As with any functional disorder, while no disease or physical abnormality is present, the patient is suffering from very real problems.
-The problems result from the interaction of many factors including nerve sensitivity, a stress to the body (often caused by a viral infection), psychological stressors, or the way in which the brain and the GI system are interacting with one another.
+The problems result from the interaction of many factors including nerve sensitivity, psychological stressors, or the way in which the brain and the GI system are interacting with one another.

-Medical histories of patients with ARS suggest that the symptoms often begin with some “triggering” event.
+Medical histories of patients with RS suggest that the symptoms often begin with some “triggering” event.
 This can be a viral infection, a GI disease, or even stress happening in the patient’s life.
 After this infection, event, or stress has gone away, the vomiting behavior remains in place, almost similar to a “habit.”
-As a consequence, when food or liquid enters the stomach, the body has learned a new behavior – contraction of the abdominal muscles – that results in the food or fluid coming back up.
+As a consequence, when food or liquid enters the stomach, the body has learned a new behavior – contraction of the abdominal muscles – that results in pressure on the stomach and the food or fluid coming back up.

-While ARS itself is not life-threatening, the problems that develop around the rumination are quite debilitating.
+While RS itself is not life-threatening, the problems that develop around the rumination are quite debilitating.
 Some of these problems include: